 Contact us today to speak to one of our Family Law Lawyers.

-Diana J Richmond an experienced senior family lawyer, is a founding partner of Richmond Tymchuk Family Law LLP.
+Diana J. Richmond KC is an experienced senior family lawyer and a founding partner of Richmond Tymchuk Family Law LLP.
 She has practiced law in Calgary since 2000.
 Diana is a skilled negotiator in all areas of family law and speaks French and English fluently.

 Send us any questions you may have using the form below.